Are you looking for Registered Massage Therapy or Relaxation Massage?

 Your massage therapist will discuss frequency and length of treatments with you and make recommendations as needed.

 For acute conditions this may initially be weekly, for more ongoing conditions and maintenance they may be less frequent.
 Most of us benefit from ongoing maintenance visits.

 Following a massage some people experience a little mild discomfort which may last for a day or two.
 You may also be tired, relaxed or energized.

 If you are concerned by any symptoms following a massage, please contact our clinic reception and we will make sure your massage provider gets in touch to address your concerns.

 Massage Therapy and Insurance

 All government and most private health insurance plans cover massage when it is provided by a Registered Massage Therapist (RMT).
 They have varying levels of coverage and maximum amounts so please check with your insurance provider for details.
-We are happy to direct bill for Massage where possible, make sure to check that this is an option for your plan.
-Where we can direct bill we will need you to complete the Benefit Assignment form to provide us with permission to bill for you.

 Please note: You may also need a doctor’s referral in order to claim.
 Some of our massage team are not Registered Massage Therapists and will not be covered.
 This is indicated in the appointment description.